kyuhwan720/Dev-board-utilizing-ATmega328-as-MCU/README.md

 # Let's make a microcontroller!
 Hello!
 In this tutorial, I will be teaching you how to construct a fully functioning ATmega328 from scratch.
-There will be **2** methods of this and I will be showing you both ways.
-One way is by constructing a circuit on breadboard and the other is by soldering components on to a protoboard.
+There are two methods of this which is by constructing a circuit on breadboard or by soldering components on to a protoboard.
 Either methods will generate same or similar result so choose whichever one you prefer.

 ## Pre-Prerequisites